hivdb/chiro-cms/resources/rdrp-drms-desc.md

 of the following criteria:

 1. having a ≥2.5-fold reduction in susceptibility to a clinical stage mAb;
-2. having been selected in vitro by an mAb; or
+2. having been selected in vitro by an mAb and reported by two or more studies;
+   or
-3. having been selected in vivo in a patient receiving an mAb or experiencing prolonged infection.
+3. having been selected in vivo in two or more patients receiving an mAb or experiencing prolonged infection.

 A
 <span style="border-radius:.3rem;background-color:#146aa8;color:white;display:inline-block;padding:0 .4rem;">dark blue cell</span>